 Curtains are the most basic way of blocking out light.
 Different types of curtains provide different levels of light control.
 At one end of the scale, you have blackout curtains which are able to block out all external light (a popular option for bedrooms).
 At the other end of the scale are voile curtains – these allow light to pass through while maintaining privacy.
 Curtains have other advantages such as being easy to clean and maintain.
 Thick winter curtains can also be used to provide insulation.
 It’s possible to use a combination of multiple curtains for different purposes such as voile curtains for privacy combined with blackout curtains for blocking out light.

 Blinds can offer more precise light control than curtains.
 They don’t take up quite as much space.
 However, they can be a little more fiddly to clean.
 Unlike curtains which can provide insulation, blinds are better for maintaining ventilation as they still allow air to pass around the sides.
 There are various different styles of blinds to consider – horizontal slats are most common, however, some people may prefer vertical slats.
+We really like straight drop outdoor blinds Sydney.
 Roller blinds are another option, which consists of a single fabric rolled down from above (blackout roller blinds are a popular option for bedrooms).
 It’s possible to combine blinds and curtains.

 Shutters provide similar light control to blinds.
 Unlike blinds that hang from the top of the window, internal shutters are fixed to the inside frame of the window.
 Internal shutters can provide added insulation and security.
 Like blinds, they can be slightly fiddly to clean.
 Access to your window and window sill may also be restricted, although it depends on the size of the slats.
 Internal shutters typically consist of horizontal slats, but some people may prefer vertical slats.